wlto/shopping-cart/README.md

 4. Type `npm install` to install the required dependencies.
 5. Type `npm start` to run.
 The app will show up under a local development server.

+> *Disclaimer: This application is just a concept.
+It is by no mean production-ready.*

 #### To-dos

 - [x] Refactor code for the add-to-cart functionality.
 - [x] Add ability to remove an item from cart.
 - [x] Implement the search functionality.
 - [x] Data validation for user's inputs.
-- [ ] Calculation and displaying for total price.
+- [x] Calculation and displaying for total price.
+- [ ] Refactor code.
 - [ ] Styling with CSS.
 - [ ] Implement the check-out functionality.